aarav2703/healthcare-inequalities-dash/README.md

 ### Data Visualization and Insights

-Our project analyzes health inequities by examining mortality rates and life expectancy data from the CDC and WHO.
+The project analyzes health inequities by examining mortality rates and life expectancy data from the CDC and WHO.
 The heatmap of age-adjusted mortality rates by state and year reveals significant disparities, with states like Tennessee and South Carolina consistently showing higher mortality rates, while states like California and Arizona exhibit lower rates.
 This pattern suggests geographic disparities in health outcomes that may be influenced by factors such as access to healthcare, socioeconomic conditions, and public health policies.

 The bar chart showcasing average life expectancy by country highlights stark contrasts across nations.
 Developed countries such as Switzerland and Japan boast higher life expectancies, whereas developing countries like Afghanistan and Zambia report lower figures.
 These disparities underscore the impact of economic development, healthcare infrastructure, and social determinants of health on population longevity.

-Our combined analysis of deaths and life expectancy further emphasizes the complex relationship between mortality and life expectancy.
+The combined analysis of deaths and life expectancy further emphasizes the complex relationship between mortality and life expectancy.
 Although there is no clear linear correlation, clusters of states with high death rates tend to fall within specific life expectancy ranges, indicating potential areas for targeted interventions.

 The scatter plot examining the correlation between age-adjusted mortality rates and deaths, with a trendline, demonstrates a positive but weak correlation (approximately 0.065).
 This suggests that while higher age-adjusted mortality rates are associated with higher numbers of deaths, other factors also significantly influence mortality outcomes.